EventSaucePHP/EventSauce/docs/docs/snapshotting/index.md

 ## Versioning Snapshots

 Snapshots are stored in the database.
 When your aggregate root evolves, so must your snapshots.
-A good practise is to version your snapshots.
+A good practice is to version your snapshots.
 Storing a version along with your snapshot allows you to filter out any outdated ones when trying to fetch your aggregate root.